 Identifying Section 3 Workers

-Contractors should utilize the Section 3 Worker Certification Form to identify workers who can be so classified.
+Contractors should utilize the Section 3 Worker Certification Form (Earlier versions of this form are acceptable) to identify workers who can be so classified.
 This form can be used both for new hires and existing employees.
 Employees who are identified as Section 3 or Targeted Section 3 Workers can maintain that designation for 5 years, regardless of future income, and their hours can be counted in those categories on Section 3 projects during that time period.
 Therefore, it is prudent for all contractors and subcontractors who might potentially work on Section 3 projects to determine the status of their employees and integrate this determination into their hiring process so Section 3 Worker hours can be tracked and reported.
 HUD Low Income limits can be found at the link above.